Political economy of communications: Influences

 Along with Innis and McLuhan, the political economy of communications was significantly impacted by economist Robert A. Brady’s teachings.
 Brady initiated a search of social practices and emerging authoritarianism that were later explored by Dallas W. Smythe and Herbert I. Schiller.
 Brady did not officially work with the structure of Marxist philosophy; he was rather focused on “the interaction of social and economic factors in a business.
 Lastly, after pursuing research Brady concluded that the principal issue was whether planning and decision making within a company could adapt to decision making by majority of votes.
+In 1988 Edward S. Herman and Noam Chomsky produced the propaganda model to reflect how the political economy of mass communications operated in a more empirical capacity.

 Central Characteristics

 There are four central characteristics that are integral to expanding the definition of PEC.
 They provide the means to analyze an issue, technology or way of life through a political economic perspective.
 The characteristics are as follows: